 - 186 cm Black Diamond Helio 116 Carbon / Fritschi Vipec

-Test Locations: Chugach range & Alyeska Resort, AK
+Test Locations: Chugach Range & Alyeska Resort, AK; Chamonix, France; Taos, NM

-For the 18/19 season, it seems as though just about every major boot company will be offering some kind of lightweight, “130 Flex” boot with a walk mode and other touring specific features.
+For the 18/19 season, it seems as though just about every major boot company came out with some kind of lightweight, “130 Flex” boot with a walk mode and other touring specific features.

 This category of boots is getting lighter while still claiming to maintain performance very similar to full alpine boots — which was unheard of just a few years ago.